sailuh/kaiaulu/README.md

 ## Installation

 Kaiaulu has been tested on OS X and Ubuntu.
+For Windows and other OS users, try [Virtualbox](https://www.virtualbox.org/), [VMware](https://www.vmware.com/), or any other software to run virtual machines for Ubuntu.

+See DESCRIPTION for the libraries used and package versions used by Kaiaulu.

 Dependencies in this package are modular.
 Depending on what you seek, you may only need to setup a sub-set of this section.
 Each module is divided by subsection below.
 Minimally you need to: